Bradfield/algos/graphs/implementing-breadth-first-search.md

 ![FIgure 6: Final Breadth First Search Tree](Figures/bfsDone.png)

 You should continue to work through the algorithm on your own so that you are comfortable with how it works.
-Figure 6 &lt;fig\_bfsDone&gt;
-shows the final breadth first search tree after all the vertices in Figure 3 &lt;fig\_wordladder&gt; have been expanded.
+Figure 6 shows the final breadth first search tree after all the vertices in Figure 3 have been expanded.
 The amazing thing about the breadth first search solution is that we have not only solved the FOOL–SAGE problem we started out with, but we have solved many other problems along the way.
 We can start at any vertex in the breadth first